 Elizabeth Suneby - Author

-Liz's book Razia's Ray of Hope: One Girl's Dream of an Education, is based on a true story of a girl in Afghanistan and how she convinces the men in her family to allow her to go to school.
-While it is hard to believe, 69 million school-age children around the world are denied an education.
-Liz leads interactive workshops with elementary, middle and high school students that explore the concepts of determination, discrimination and education for all.
-Read more about the workshops and contact her if you are interested.
+Another book Liz wrote in the CitizenKid series is Razia's Ray of Hope: One Girl's Dream of an Education.
+This multiple award-winning title is based on the true story of a girl in Afghanistan and how she convinces the men in her family to allow her to go to school.
+Can you believe that in some countries not all kids are able to go to school?
+In fact, 69 million school-aged children around the world are currently being denied an education.
+Liz leads interactive workshops with students that explore the topics of discrimination, determination and education for all.

 Teachers and librarians, please contact Liz at firstname.lastname@example.org if you are interested in having her lead a workshop.
 Also, the Khaled Hosseini Foundation adopted the Razia book into their work with International Baccalaureate Schools and developed free curricula for all elementary and middle school educators.

 Liz's other award-winning titles include It's a ...
 It's a ...
 It's a Mitzvah (picture book), That's A Mitzvah (board book), The Mitzvah Project Book (nonfiction), The JGuy's Guide: The GPS for Jewish Teen Guys (nonfiction) and See What You Can Be (activity book).